-If you enter a library or bookstore in the month of September, chances are you’ll see a Banned Books display.
-Librarians and booksellers are doing their best to draw you into a hot-button issue: censorship.
-When we celebrate Banned Books Week (Sept.
-18–24), we honor our right to read whatever we want, whenever we want, for whatever reason.
-Banned Books Week puts a spotlight on stories that have been challenged and banned, allowing us to reflect on our own viewpoints of censorship and to practice critical thinking.
+If you enter a library or bookstore in the month of October, chances are you’ll see a Banned Books display.
+Librarians and book sellers are doing their best to draw you into a hot button issue: censorship.
+When we celebrate Banned Books Week this year, October 1–7, we celebrate our right to read whatever we want, whenever we want, for whatever reason.
+According to the American Library Association, it’s time to “Let Freedom Read.”
+Banned Books Week allows people to celebrate stories that have been challenged and banned, reflect our own viewpoints of censorship and practice critical thinking.

-The American Library Association (ALA) recently released its 2021 report for banned and challenged books.
-The data reflects a kaleidoscope of divisiveness in our current society.
-In the report, the ALA’s Office for Intellectual Freedom noted 729 challenges of various media, 82 percent related to books, with the remainder split among tv programs, artwork, social media and more.
-The majority of challenges took place in school libraries, public libraries and schools.
+The American Library Association (ALA) recently released their 2022 report for banned and challenged books, and the data reflects a kaleidoscope of divisiveness in our current society.
+In their report, the ALA’s Office for Intellectual Freedom noted 1,269 challenges from last year, which is the highest number of challenges recorded since data collection began 20 years ago.
+Challenges covered various forms of media, 82% from books with the remainder split between programs, displays, films, databases, artwork, music, social media and online resources.
+Surprisingly, picture books are also highly challenged.
+Penguins, babies, worms and even gratefulness are all topics found in repeatedly-challenged picture books from 2022, according to Pen America.

 The power of critical thinking

-If I’m going to ask those questions of others, I need to be able to ask them of myself.
-In the book “Raising Critical Thinkers: A Parent’s Guide to Raising Wise Kids in the Digital Age,” author Julie Bogart writes, “The ability to evaluate evidence, to notice bias as it kicks into gear, to consider a variety of perspectives (even if they make you uncomfortable), and then to render a possible verdict — what you believe to be true, for now — is the heart of the critical thinking task.”
+If I’m going to ask questions of others, I need to be able to ask them of myself.
+In their book, “Raising Critical Thinkers: A parent’s guide to raising wise kids in the digital age,” author Julie Bogart states, “The ability to evaluate evidence, to notice bias as it kicks into gear, to consider a variety of perspectives (even if they make you uncomfortable), and then to render a possible verdict—what you believe to be true, for now—is the heart of the critical thinking task.”

-This is no small feat, but if we can stop and think about our bias, we are on the way to fewer book bans and more collaborative discussions.
-Reading is personal, and the right to do so is universal.
+This is no small feat, but if as adults we can stop and think about our bias, we are on the way to fewer book bans and more collaborative discussions.
+By taking the time to think about our thinking, we can open our minds to other perspectives.
+Through our open-mindedness we can realize: no one should make decisions for others about what to read.
+Reading is personal and the right to do so is universal.
 When we ban or challenge books due to our own perspectives, fears or beliefs, we run the risk of saying that certain groups of people don’t belong in learning spaces.
-What we decide for our children and families is one thing, but making those decisions for others is problematic.
+What we decide for our children and families is one thing, but making those decisions for others becomes murky.

+This year during Banned Books Week, I’d like for us all to read a book that sparks something in us, especially if it makes us weary or concerned.
 When we branch out and read stories from other perspectives, we can participate in active critical thinking.
-Through conversations, we can expand our perspectives and see that everyone has a story to tell, and everyone deserves to be heard.
+Share what you read on social media, talk about it with your friends and community.
+Through conversations we can expand our perspectives and see that everyone has a story to tell and everyone deserves to be heard.

 “Gender Queer” by Maia Kobabe